-Relax on white sand at Elizabeth Beach, framed by the green hills of Booti Booti, where you can where you can swim, surf or snorkel.
+Pacific Palms’ beaches are legendary, each with its own charm and attractions.
+Relax on white sand at Elizabeth Beach, framed by the green hills of Booti Booti National Park, where you can swim, surf or snorkel.
 Blueys Beach and Boomerang Beach are great surfing and snorkelling spots.
-This is also where the Komunity Project Great Lakes Pro surfing event is held.

 At the north end of Pacific Palms, the spectacular Booti Booti National Park covers a scenic 8km peninsula of beautiful headlands, beaches and rainforest.
 This is a great place for hiking, swimming, and birdwatching.
-In the Winter you can watch whales as they migrate along the coast.
+In winter you can watch whales as they migrate along the coast.

 The Booti Hill Lakeside walking track is a spectacular walk that runs along both the ocean and the lake.
 Starting at Ruins campground, the walk crosses the stunning Seven Mile Beach and climbs the northern side of Booti Hill.
 There are rest spots along the way, and at Elizabeth Beach you can take a refreshing dip.